 This statement, including capitalization: “This product has not been analyzed or approved by the FDA.
 There is limited information on the side effects of using this product, and there may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
 KEEP THIS PRODUCT AWAY FROM CHILDREN.”;

-The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana Product:
+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains Marijuana:

 The following symbol or other easily recognizable mark issued by the Commission that indicates that the product is harmful to children:

+935 CMR 501.105(5)(a) may not apply to Marijuana packaged for transport of wholesale cultivated Marijuana in compliance with 935 CMR 501.105(8): Inventory, provided however, that the MTC is responsible for compliance with 935 CMR 501.105(5): Labeling of Marijuana and Marijuana Products for all Marijuana Products sold or displayed to Patients.

-Labeling of Edible Marijuana Products.
-Prior to Edible Marijuana Products being sold or Transferred, the MTC shall place a legible, firmly Affixed label on which the wording is no less than 1/16inch in size on each Edible Marijuana Product that it prepares for retail sale or wholesale containing at a minimum the following information:
+Labeling of Edibles.
+Prior to Edibles being sold or Transferred, the MTC shall place a legible, firmly Affixed label on which the wording is no less than 1/16 of an inch in size on each Edible that it prepares for retail sale or wholesale containing at a minimum the following information:

 The name and registration number of the Marijuana Product Manufacturer that produced the Marijuana Product, together with the Marijuana Product Manufacturer's business telephone number, e-mail address and website information, if any;